broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 1. **dragen_functional_equivalence_mode**
 2. **dragen_maximum_quality_mode**

 The **dragen_functional_equivalence_mode** runs the pipeline so that it is functionally equivalent to the DRAGEN hardware.
-This mode has the following defaults:
+This mode will automatically set the following parameters:
 1. `run_dragen_mode_variant_calling` is true.
 2. `use_bwa_mem` is false.
 3. `perform_bqsr` is false.